slapointe/slapointe/README.md

 # Hello!
 I'm Stephane Lapointe ☁️
-<h3 align="center">Principal Azure Architect at GSoft | Microsoft Azure MVP</h3>
+<h3 align="center">Principal Cloud Architect at GSoft | Microsoft Azure MVP</h3>

 ## About me
 Stephane (That's me 👋) ([a Microsoft Azure MVP](https://mvp.microsoft.com/en-us/PublicProfile/5001613)) is born and raised in the Microsoft ecosystem and Azure.
 I started my career in 1996.
 Did development for 17 years in various Microsoft programming languages and did DevOps before it was even called that.
 I started with Azure end of 2011 and stuck with it ever since.
 The changing reality of the cloud is very exciting and a never-ending area for continuous learning and experiments.

-I am a Principal Azure Architect at [GSoft](https://www.gsoft.com), a Montreal-based software company.
+I am a Principal Cloud Architect at [GSoft](https://www.gsoft.com), a Montreal-based software company.
 I am helping with everything that is Azure related and part of a team that empower teams to craft robust, resilient & scalable software. 🚀

 I love solving problems, helping others, thinking broader and further... this is what drives me.

 ## About me, the tldr;
 🇨🇦 based in Canada
 🏆 [Microsoft Azure MVP](https://mvp.microsoft.com/en-us/PublicProfile/5001613)
-🔭 Principal Azure Architect at [GSoft](https://www.gsoft.com)
+🔭 Principal Cloud Architect at [GSoft](https://www.gsoft.com)
 📝 Blog at [https://codeisahighway.com](https://codeisahighway.com)
 🐣 Tweet at [@s_lapointe](https://twitter.com/s_lapointe)
 🎤 Speak at wherever I have a stage and an audience